QBlockQ/Sky/store-assets/play-store-listing.md

-# QBlock Play Store Listing
+# Sky Play Store Listing

 ## App Name
-QBlock
+Sky (by QBlock)

 ## Short Description (80 characters)
 A decentralized social networking app built on the AT Protocol for seamless communication.

 ## Full Description (4000 characters)
-QBlock is a modern social networking app that puts you in control of your social experience.
-Built on the decentralized AT Protocol, QBlock offers a fresh perspective on digital communication and content sharing.
+Sky is a modern social networking app developed by QBlock that puts you in control of your social experience.
+Built on the decentralized AT Protocol, Sky offers a fresh perspective on digital communication and content sharing.

 Key Features:
 • Create and share posts with text, images, and videos